Vladislav26Laptev/Smoke_detection/README.md

 7. [References](#references)

 ## General description of the solution
-The fire detection system captures video from the camera and breaks it into frames for further processing.
-A neural network based on convolutional layers processes each received frame.
-The result is a bounding box that highlights the area of fire in the frame and the point of localization of the fire with some probability.
+The fire detection system captures video from the camera and splits it into frames for further processing.
+A neural network based on convolutional layers processes each frame received.
+The result is a bounding box that highlights the fire area in the frame and the location of the fire with some probability.

 [:arrow_up:Index](#index)